New radio constraints on the obscured star formation rates of massive GRB hosts at redshifts 2-3.5: Introduction

 Long gamma-ray bursts (GRBs) are bright bursts of gamma-rays followed by extremely luminous multi-wavelength afterglow, from the X-rays to the radio wavelengths.
 They have been shown to be associated with the collapse of massive stars \citep{hjorth2003very, stanek2003spectroscopic}.
 GRBs have been observed across the cosmic history, from $z \sim 0.01$ to $z \sim 8.2$ \citep{tanvir2009gamma, salvaterra2009grb, fynbo2000hubble}.
 These attributes make them a viable probe for tracing the star-formation history of the universe, especially at $z > 2$ where other probes are scarce.

 However, the exact relation between GRB rates and cosmic star formation rate (SFR) is still an unsolved problem \citep{greiner2015gamma, schulze2015optically, perley2016swift_1, perley2016swift_2}.
 Various observations of $z < 1.5$ GRB hosts have raised questions on whether GRBs can be used as unbiased tracers of star formation \citep{boissier2013method, perley2013population, vergani2015long, schulze2015optically, perley2016swift_2}.
 Particularly, GRB hosts at $z < 1$ show a strong bias towards faint, low-mass ($\mathrm{M_{*} < 10^{10}~M_{\odot}}$), star-forming galaxies and lower metallicities (below solar metallicity) compared to other star-formation tracers, even after taking into account GRBs with high line-of-sight dust obscuration \citep{graham2013metal, perley2013population, kelly2014host, vergani2015long, japelj2016long, perley2016swift_2}.
 However, this bias appears to subside at $z > 2$ \citep{greiner2015gamma} since the mean metallicity of typical star-forming galaxies is below solar.
-A significant amount of star formation at these redshifts happens in dusty massive starbursts (submm-bright; see \cite{casey2014dusty} for a review).
+A significant amount of star formation at these redshifts is contributed by dusty massive starbursts (submm-bright; see \cite{casey2014dusty} for a review).
 Thus, high-mass, (relatively) metal-rich, dusty galaxies with high star formation rates may form a significant fraction of the GRB host population at $z > 2$ \citep{perley2013population, greiner2016probing, perley2016swift_2}.
+On the other hand, some previous studies indicate that GRB explosions may have a bias against dusty host galaxies based on the relatively stronger Ly-$\alpha$ emission of the hosts \citep{fynbo2003lyalpha} and the higher incidence of GRBs in the brightest regions in the galaxy compared to core-collapse supernovae \citep{fruchter2006long}.
 To understand whether GRBs truly trace star formation at $z > 2$, it is important to measure the total SFR (i.e. dust-obscured + dust-unobscured).

 Radio observations provide a probe of recent total star formation rate.
 In star-forming galaxies, the radio luminosity at frequencies below a few $\times$ 10 GHz is dominated by the synchrotron emission from relativistic electrons, previously accelerated by supernova remnants, propagating in the interstellar magnetic field \citep{condon1992radio}.
 The relativistic electrons probably have lifetimes $\leq$ 100 Myr, thus this component traces recent ($ <$ 100 Myr) star formation.